Velibor Đurić: Radnik Bijeljina

 Right after ending his playing career, Đurić replaced Vlado Jagodić as Radnik Bijeljina's manager on 25 October 2021.
 He debuted as manager in a Bosnian Cup loss against Široki Brijeg on 27 October. Đurić's first win managing Radnik was against Velež Mostar in a league game on 31 October.
 He finished the season with the club in eleventh place, getting relegated from the top flight of Bosnian football.

 Đurić remained manager following relegation and finished the 2022–23 First League of RS in seventh place.
 He led the side to the First League of RS title in the 2023–24 season, achieving promotion to the Bosnian Premier League.
 Radnik opened the 2024–25 season in the Bosnian Premier League with a 1–0 win over GOŠK Gabela on 3 August 2024.
 Following a string of poor results, Đurić left the club by mutual consent on 1 April 2025.

+Leotar

+In March 2026, Đurić was appointed manager of Leotar.